Passengers confined to cabins after COVID-19 case on Singapore cruise

 The case on board is another setback for Singapore after a plan to open a quarantine-free air travel bubble with Hong Kong last month was postponed at the eleventh hour.

-Part of the precautions for the resumption of cruises in Singapore involved the pre-departure testing and for guests to carry an electronic contact tracing device and to social distance at all times.
+Part of the precautions for the resumption of cruises in Singapore involved pre-departure testing within 48 to 72 hours prior to boarding and for guests to carry an electronic contact tracing device, wear masks and social distance at all times.

 “I really don’t know how the patient has gotten it,” said another passenger Muhammad Rezal Ramli, 40, who had taken the cruise with his two young children.